RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 #### Semantics:

-Returns both the name and the value of some variable in the variable pool that does not have the attribute 'dropped' or the attribute 'implicit' and is not a stem; alternatively return an indication that there is no suitable name to return.
-When API_Next is called it will return a name that has not previously been returned; the order is undefined.
-This process of returning different names will restart whenever the Rexx processor executes Var_Reset.
+Returns both the name and the value of some variable in the variable pool that does not have the attribute `'dropped'` or the attribute `'implicit'` and is not a stem; alternatively return an indication that there is no suitable name to return.
+When `API_Next` is called it will return a name that has not previously been returned; the order is undefined.
+This process of returning different names will restart whenever the Rexx processor executes `Var_Reset`.

 ### API_NextVariable